gbmhunter/CppLinuxSerial/README.md

 	$ sudo make install
 	```

-1. To run the unit tests (NOTE: because this uses virtual serial ports via `stty`, this only works on Linux!):
+1. To run the unit tests:

 	```bash
 	$ make run_unit_tests
 	```

-	If you get errors such as `Could not open device /dev/ttyS10.
-Is the device name correct and do you have read/write permission?" thrown in the test fixture's constructor.`, it is probably an issue with either creating the virtual serial ports or permissions to access them.
+	NOTE: The unit tests used to use virtual serial ports via `stty` on Linux to do more through testing.
+I ran into permission problems running stty on TravisCI after they did an update and had to remove tests (leaving almost no tests remaining).
+If anyone wants to add better unit tests, it is greatly welcomed!

 ## Examples